 “I hope I don’t have to return the favor someday, but that I can if I need to.”

 “Unfortunately, you can’t.
-I’m blood type O, and you’re type A. I can give blood to you, but you can’t give back to me.”
+I’m blood type O, and you’re type A. I can give blood to you, but you can’t give it back to me.”

 “I don’t understand how that works,” I admitted.
 “I’m glad someone knows what’s going on, though.”

 I motioned her to follow me out of the burrow, and she stood up…and up…and up.
-I was shocked to learn that the body I’d seen in that Quorilaxian’s hand not long ago and referred to as “puny” and “miniature” was taller than my own; by a very noticeable margin, in fact.
+I was shocked to learn that the body I’d seen in that Laxian’s hand not long ago and referred to as “puny” and “miniature” was taller than my own; by a noticeable margin, in fact.
 My eyes were about level with the bottom of her chin, so I had to raise my gaze even to see her lips.
 Just when I thought I couldn’t possibly feel any smaller in this universe.